sbg/Mitty/Readme.md

 _This assumes that a sample BAM file has been downloaded to the working directory_

 ```
-mitty -v4 bam2illumina sample.bam ./rd-model.pkl "This model is taken from a BAM of unknown provenance" --every 5
+mitty -v4 bam2illumina sample.bam ./rd-model.pkl "This model is taken from a BAM of unknown provenance" --every 5 --min-mq 30
 ```